 One doesn’t even need to put the film into the context of Cary Grant’s career at that time to understand how different this performance is for him, although seen in context it is even more extraordinary.
 Grant’s career was in transition in the mid-40s.
 The screwball era, which had made him, was over.
 Many actors who became stars in the 30s did not translate into the 40s, let alone the 50s.
 Grant did.
 He was a cautious and independent man.
 He guarded his persona like a hawk.

-In 1941, he did Penny Serenade, an earnest and serious domestic drama about an infertile couple who adopt.
-He does lovely work in it, and plays, really for the first time, a middle-class regular guy.
+In 1941, he did Penny Serenade, an earnest domestic drama about an infertile couple who decide to adopt.
+He does lovely work in it, and plays, really for the first time, a regular middle-class Joe.
 In the same year, he worked with Hitchcock for the first time, in the very interesting Suspicion, where he plays a husband who may very well be a murderer.
 You’re never quite sure, and his wife, played by Joan Fontaine, nearly goes mad in her “suspicion” that he is not who he says he is.
-This is the first real departure for Grant, although Penny Serenade was a departure as well.
+Suspicion was a real departure for Grant, although Penny Serenade was a departure as well.
+(His is a career of departures.)
 The following year he did George Stevens’ Talk of the Town, where he plays a political agitator on the run.
-Jean Arthur co-stars, she who had been so memorable as his leading lady in Only Angels Have Wings, and Talk of the Town incorporates some screwball elements while also attempting to deal with a serious social issue.
-You can feel the movie business transitioning in the midst of Talk of the Town, and it is slightly awkward.
+Jean Arthur co-stars, she who had been so memorable as his leading lady in Only Angels Have Wings.
+Talk of the Town incorporates screwball elements while also attempting to deal with serious social/political issues.
+You can feel the movie business transitioning into a more Serious Time during Talk of the Town, and it is slightly awkward.
 But Grant is great in it, and very funny.
 Once Upon a Honeymoon, in the same year, paired him with Ginger Rogers and reunited him with Leo McCarey, who helped make him such a huge star in The Awful Truth.
 It’s another transitional film.
-It deals with Nazis, reflecting the concerns of the time, and is a romance, a spy drama, a comedy.
+It deals with Nazis, but is also a romance, a spy drama, a comedy.
 Directors, who had made their names with the gin-fizz shimmer of the 1930s screwballs, had to adjust.
 In 1943, Grant made Mr. Lucky, where he plays a gangster running a scam with a war-time charity, an unforgivable act in terms of the perilous times of 1943.
 Mr. Lucky is very very interesting, and Grant does some of his best work in it.
 It’s dark, moody, with shades of Casablanca, and also shades of screwball (gangsters knitting).
-He plays a character who needs redemption.

 Even people not familiar with the trajectory of Grant’s career can tell you what they think of when they think of Cary Grant.
 And I can guarantee that “incompetent cold contemptuous sonofabitch” is not what comes to mind.